vanessacolina/pmchecklist/README.md

 ###Create

 #####UI elements
-Reuse elements and patterns, follow your style guidelines, don't have one?
+Reuse elements and patterns, follow your style guidelines.
+Don't have one?
 Create your guidelines.
 Start small, then create pages.

 #####Gestures
-So you've have a swipe slider?
-Tell me more about pinch, drag, zoom, rotate, shake, six-inch smartphones, left handed people, mouseover, kinect, motion detection...
+So you have a swipe slider?
+Tell me more about pinch, drag, zoom, rotate, shake, six-inch smartphones, left-handed people, mouseover, kinect, motion detection...

 #####Responsiveness
 Can I see it on my mobile?
-Oh wait, what about my smart-watch which work as a remote for my 50" TV.
+Oh wait, what about my smart-watch which works as a remote for my 50" TV?
 Bonus: remember cross device experience.

 ###Give feedback

 #####Waiting times
-If your users have to wait ages for the page to load, at least show them a loader, if take longer why don't you try something more entertaining?
+If your users have to wait ages for the page to load, at least show them a loader, if it takes longer why don't you try something more entertaining?

 #####Errors
-Be clear and specific on what and where user's error is.
-I mean, your error, because if it's your fault you should say it.
+Be clear and specific about what and where a user's error is.
+I mean your error, because if it's your fault you should say it.

 #####Completed actions
-Give immediate and clear feedback of successful user's actions.
+Give immediate and clear feedback of successful actions.
 Do not always wait for server response, trust your server once in a while!

 ###Finalise

 #####Finalise layout
-It's time to let your design shine, make it in the right way, don't stop with the first solution, always ask "is this the best you can do?"
+It's time to let your design shine, make it in the right way, don't stop with the first solution, always ask "Is this the best I can do?"

 #####Use of images and icons
-Use of icons and images is strongly influenced by context, culture and layout that you use.
+Use of icons and images is strongly influenced by context, culture and layout.
 Like icons, test your images, small changes can bring huge improvements.

 #####Font & colours hierarchy
-Use colours and font sizes properly, tryto follow your guidelines and keep it simple.
+Use colours and font sizes properly, try to follow your guidelines and keep it simple.
 The best visual hierarchies lead users to take the action confidently.

 ###Delight